Fly Fishing Leader Length: Ultimate Best Guide

 Why tippet matters

-Tippet helps you preserve the main leader while fine-tuning presentation.
+Tippet helps preserve the main leader while fine-tuning presentation.
 If you change flies often, adding tippet can save money and time.
 It also gives you flexibility.
 You can lengthen or shorten the system depending on the situation.

 Matching tippet to fly size